 Law is a heavily regulated industry, and people have been accustomed to doing things a certain way for a long time.
 Legal start-ups have to then spend the additional effort to educate users and simplify.
 The process of shifting established business models, without violating existing prevailing rules and regulations of the industry.

 If you could give law students considering working in a legal startup one piece of advice – what would it be?

-It doesn’t matter whether they are law students or not, but working in any start-up requires an open mind, and the hunger to learn and adapt quickly to shifting targets.
+It doesn’t matter whether they are law students or not, but working in any start-up requires an open mind.
+The hunger to learn and adapt quickly to shifting targets.